Can you spend time out of the wheelchair?

 the urinal against me, and suctions mucous from my lungs.

-Fortunately, some of these problems have been alleviated by
+For some years some of these problems had been alleviated by

 Völkner Turning